eth-cscs/DLA-Future/BUILD.md

 ### master branch

-If you want to test the newest available version,
-You can use the spack package `dla-future` provided in the git repository, that can be easily added to your own spack as follows:
+If you want to test the newest available version, you can use the spack package `dla-future` provided in the git repository, that can be easily added to your own spack as follows:

 `git clone https://github.com/eth-cscs/DLA-Future.git`
 `spack repo add $DLAF_ROOT/spack`